jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 To achieve representative test conditions that accurately reflect the in-flight structural behavior, it is essential to simultaneously apply both internal pressure and aerodynamic loads during experimental investigations.
 Three fundamental approaches can be considered for applying aerodynamic forces to the wing and fuselage skin structure.
 The first approach involves conducting experimental tests during actual flight conditions.
 However, this option faces substantial hurdles for the current aircraft concept, including numerous technical uncertainties and potentially catastrophic safety risks.
-Additionally, the financial requirements for flight testing would notably exceed the project's current budgetary constraints, rendering this approach infeasible.
+Additionally, the financial resources for flight testing would notably exceed the project's current budgetary constraints, rendering this approach infeasible.
-The second approach involves wind tunnel testing @Goizueta2022 @Zhao2022 @He2022, which offers relatively accurate representation of external aerodynamic forces.
+The second approach involves wind tunnel testing @Goizueta2022 @Zhao2022 @He2022, which offers relatively accurate reproduction of external aerodynamic forces.
 This method benefits from extensive implementation in both research institutions and industry, providing access to established expertise and validated procedures.
-Although wind tunnel operational costs are considerable, they remain within potentially manageable ranges for a pioneering project's scope.
+Although wind tunnel operational costs are high, they remain within potentially manageable ranges for a pioneering project's scope.
-Yet, significant challenges arise regarding environmental control and safety considerations.
+Yet, significant challenges arise regarding environmental control and safety aspects.
 The generation of high-velocity flows within enclosed spaces necessitates exhaustive safety protocols and specialized containment measures.

 A crucial consideration in wind tunnel testing relates to the management of environmental conditions within the test facility.
 The generation of flight-representative velocities within an enclosed space necessitates comprehensive safety protocols and specialized containment measures.
-Primary safety considerations include the secure anchoring of all test equipment and auxiliary components to prevent displacement under high-velocity conditions.
-Furthermore, strict operational protocols must be established to ensure personnel safety, particularly regarding maximum permissible wind speed exposure levels during test operations.
+Primary safety demands include the secure anchoring of all test equipment and auxiliary components to prevent displacement under high-velocity conditions.
+Furthermore, strict operational protocols must be in place to ensure personnel safety, particularly regarding maximum permissible wind speed exposure levels during test operations.
 Even with the implementation of robust safety measures and successful pressurization protocols for the tanks, substantial technical obstacles persist regarding instrumentation.
-The high-velocity environment poses two critical concerns: potential degradation of measurement accuracy and the risk of instrument detachment under aerodynamic loading.
+The high-velocity environment entails two critical concerns: potential degradation of measurement accuracy and the risk of instrument detachment under aerodynamic loading.
 Given that the #gls("swith") embodies a pioneering aircraft project, it can be assumed that exhaustive experimental data acquisition is essential for monitoring as many aspects as possible.
 This necessitates sophisticated instrumentation to measure multiple physical parameters simultaneously without interference.
-The potential adverse effects of high-velocity airflow, exerted not only on the aircraft but also on the attached measurement devices, could pose a considerable technical constraint.
+The potential adverse effects of high-velocity airflow, exerted not only on the aircraft but also on the attached measurement devices, could pose a serious technical constraint.
 These instrumentation restrictions, combined with the aforementioned safety considerations, render wind tunnel testing unsuitable for the structural validation of the current aircraft configuration.

 // ------------------------------ third option ----------------------------- //
 The third approach involves conducting structural tests in a controlled facility environment, rather than in flight or wind tunnel conditions.
-This method requires the application of aerodynamic loads through physical devices within a secure testing hall.
+This approach requires the application of aerodynamic loads through physical devices within a secure testing hall.
 The approach utilizes #glspl("lie") that can be actuated through either tension or compression to approximate aerodynamic forces.
 This methodology raises several fundamental questions regarding implementation:

 1. Which possible #gls("lie", long:true) configurations are viable